inyong37/Study/_Computer/Software/Container.md

   - Bin/Library
   - App

-Container Deployment
+As a solution, virtualization was introduced.
+It allows you to run multiple Virtual Machines (VMs) on a single physical server's CPU.
+Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

+Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
+With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.

+Each VM is a full machine running all the components, including its own operating system, on top of the virtualized hardware.

+### :whale: Container deployment era

 - Hardware
 - Operating System
 - Container Runtime
 - Container
   - Bin/Library
   - App

-### Tranditional deployment era

-Early on, organizations ran applications on physical servers.
-There was no way to define resource boundaries for applications in a physical server, and this caused resource allocation issues.
-For example, if multiple applications run on a physical server, there can be instances where one application would take up most of the resources, and as a result, the other applications would underperform.
-A solution for this would be to run each application on a different physical server.
-But this did not scale as resources were underutilized, and it was expensive for organizations to maintain many physical servers.

-### Virtualized deployment era

-As a solution, virtualization was introduced.
-It allows you to run multiple Virtual Machines (VMs) on a single physical server's CPU.
-Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

-Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
-With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.

-Each VM is a full machine running all the components, including its own operating system, on top of the virtualized hardware.

-### Container deployment era

 Containers are similar to VMs, but they have relaxed isolation properties to share the Operating System (OS) among the applications.
 Therefore, containers are considered lightweight.
 Similar to a VM, a container has its own filesystem, share of CPU, memory, process space, and more.
 As they are decoupled from the underlying infrastructure, they are portable across clouds and OS distributions.